 You can enable an automatic turn-off of the carrier in the event of program failure.
-To enable this option, see illustration 2-18 on page 2-16.
-The time between program failure and carrier turn-off is set by a jumper (JP1) on the voltage regulator board (see page 6-14 for board location).
-Jumper pins 1 and 2 (the two pins closest to the edge of the board) for a delay of approximately 30 seconds; pins 3 and 4 for a 2-minute delay; pins 5 and 6 for a 4- minute delay, and pins 7 and 8 for an 8- minute delay.
+To enable this option, see remote I/O connector pin out chart on page 2-16.
+The time between program failure and carrier turn-off is set by a jumper (JP1) on the Driver Switch Logic board.
+(See page 6-3 for board location.)
+Jumper pins 1 and 2 (the two pins closest to the edge of the board) for a delay of approximately 30 seconds; pins 3 and 4 for a 2 minute delay; pins 5 and 6 for a 4 minute delay, and pins 7 and 8 for an 8 minute delay.
+Placing a jumper on pins 9 and 10 will disable the time-out timer.